 - An experienced team of physical therapists who are all Certified Lymphedema Therapists (CLTs).
 Their role in treating lymphedema is twofold.
 First, for patients at risk of lymphedema, our therapists will provide education on signs/symptoms of lymphedema, how to reduce the risk of developing lymphedema and instruction in self lymphatic massage.
 And second, for patients who have lymphedema, our therapists will instruct on how to best reduce and better manage the swelling.

-- Shine, a specialty gift and oncology services store located at SCCA House in South Lake Union that specializes in compression garments for lymphedema.
+- Shine, a specialty gift and oncology services store located at South Lake Union House (formerly SCCA House) that specializes in compression garments for lymphedema.

 - New surgical options that may help to prevent lymphedema or make the most serious lymphedema symptoms easier to manage.

 Patients who have been diagnosed with breast cancer and come to Fred Hutch’s multidisciplinary Breast Cancer Specialty Center have baseline arm circumferential measurements taken prior to treatment to better assess for any early signs of lymphedema.
 They are then followed routinely for the first two years after surgery.

-SCCA’s Physical Therapy department is located on the 4th floor of the SCCA Clinic on Lake Union and is open Monday through Friday, 8 a.m. to 5 p.m.
+Fred Hutch’s Physical Therapy department is located on the 4th floor of the South Lake Union Clinic and is open Monday through Friday, 8 a.m. to 5 p.m.